-The We the People High School program of study will take up the charge of positioning students to engage, investigate, and act through a thematic approach to each grade level and grade band.
-We the People High School aims to engage students at the start of high school in coursework that is relevant, that enables them to make sense of the world around them, and that is meaningfully cross-disciplinary.
-We the People will prepare you for college, and for a career and life of active citizenship.
+We the People High School’s program of study positions students to engage, investigate, and act on pressing problems and issues of our time.
+Coursework is project-based and cross-disciplinary, enabling students to make sense of the world around them.
+We the People prepares all students for college, and for a career and life of active citizenship.
 Students who graduate from We the People will enter careers in government, politics, advocacy, public policy, environmental science, law, international relations, the arts, and education.
 All of these professions are key to advancing our democracy, and to forging a future for ourselves where more people can thrive.

 We offer classes that you would expect in a good high school - math, English, history, science, spanish, art, and electives.
 What makes our instructional program unique is that all courses are project-based, meaning that students learn content and skills in a course, and then apply what they learned to a project that has real-world relevance.
 We the People also uses curricular materials that aren’t typically integrated into traditional school curricula, such as the United Nation’s 17 Global Goals for sustainability, and curricula on community organizing and environmentalism.

 Throughout their four years, students will participate in advisory once or twice per week.
 Advisory is a place for students to develop meaningful relationships with each other and with a caring adult, providing a safe space for the development of empathy, understanding, and emotional maturity.
 Advisory will be communications-based, developing students’ capacity to speak and advocate for themselves and to practice deliberation and debate.
 Advisory provides an additional vehicle for personalization, enabling students to explore content and topics that are of interest to them.